Maksydenko/Practices/README.md

 "w3resource" Expected Result : "w3ce"
 "w3" Expected Result : "w3w3"
 "w" Expected Result : Empty String</pre>
 3. Write a Python program to get a string from a given string where all occurrences of its first char have been changed to "$", except the first char itself.
-Sample String : 'restart' Expected Result : 'resta\$t'
+Sample String : 'restart' Expected Result : 'resta\$t'.
 4. Write a Python function to reverses a string if it's length is a multiple of 4.
 5. Write a Python program that accepts a comma separated sequence of words as input and prints the unique words in sorted form (alphanumerically).
 <pre>Sample Words: red, white, black, red, green, black